tmucato/terraform_data/README.md

 # terraform_data

-# This is a a terraform prokjectfolder part of the Teraform DevOps Mastwer Class
+# This is a a terraform prokjectfolder part of the Teraform DevOps Master Class